Nonconserved critical dynamics of the two-dimensional Ising model as a surface kinetic roughening process: Surface kinetic roughening

 While scaling exponents values were generally held to unambiguously determine kinetic roughening universality classes \cite{Barabasi,krug}, more recent developments, largely driven by results on the KPZ class \cite{Kriecherbauer10,Halpin-Healy2015,Takeuchi18}, are underscoring the need for additional universal traits, such as the PDF of height fluctuations, to remove possible ambiguities.
 In Appendix \ref{App_cKPZ} we describe an example on a non-linear equation ---the celebrated conserved KPZ (CKPZ) equation, representative of a paradigmatic universality class of rough surfaces evolving under conserved dynamics with non-conserved noise \cite{Barabasi,krug}--- and a linear equation \cite{Vivo2012}, both of which have the same set of exponent values and whose universality classes can only be told apart through the statistics of height fluctuations, Gaussian for the linear equation and non-Gaussian for the CKPZ equation \cite{Carrasco2016}.
 An analogous example is known \cite{Saito12} in the context of the KPZ equation; see further discussions e.g.\ in Refs.\ \cite{Rodriguez21,Marcos22}.

 Fluctuation statistics are obtained from the fluctuation field \cite{Prahofer00,Kriecherbauer10,Halpin-Healy2015,Takeuchi18}

 where $\mathrm{std}(\phi(\textbf{r},t))$ stands for standard deviation.
 The histogram for such a quantity is then computed and averaged, yielding the fluctuations PDF, denoted by $P(\mathcal{X})$.
 Note, under kinetic roughening conditions $\mathrm{std}(\phi) \sim t^{\beta}$, where the value of $\beta$ may change if, e.g., time crossover effects come into play.
 Still, PDF curves computed from different $\mathcal{X}(\textbf{r},t)$ belonging to the same dynamical regime will collapse into the same time-independent distribution $P(\mathcal{X})$, as seminally shown by Pr\"ahofer and Spohn (PS) \cite{Prahofer00} in the context of the KPZ universality class.
+To facilitate comparison, we will also compute time-averaged PDFs by standardizing the data (normalizing to zero mean and unit variance) and smoothing through averaging over the temporal window corresponding to the sampled non equilibrium regime.

-To further characterize the PDF, two of its cumulants, the skewness and kurtosis, are frequently analyzed \cite{Kriecherbauer10,Halpin-Healy2015,Takeuchi18}.
+Finally, to further characterize the PDF, two of its cumulants, the skewness and kurtosis, are frequently analyzed \cite{Kriecherbauer10,Halpin-Healy2015,Takeuchi18}.
 For instance, given that the skewness measures the asymmetry of the PDF, a non-zero value for it indicates the relevance of nonlinear effects, as linear stochastic growth equations are associated with Gaussian statistics and hence zero skewness.
 Specifically, the skewness reads

 Likewise, the kurtosis is a measure of the size of the PDF tails, given by

 which equals exactly 3 for a Gaussian distribution.
 For $\mathcal{K}>3$, tails are heavier relative to those of a normal distribution, resulting into a higher frequency of outliers.